-As a result of the initial damage inspection, the Damage Assessor (DA) will produce the Damage Repair Verification (DRV), which estimates the amount of repairs previously completed to the rental property, and the Estimated Cost of Repair (ECR) for the amount of remaining repairs necessary to bring the property into compliance with the Rental Repair Program standards.

-All property improvements identified in the DRV and ECR are to address any building code violations, eliminate housing deficiencies that are not in conformance with decent, safe, and sanitary dwellings, and promote resiliency standards.
-Damage Repair Verifications are conducted in accordance with the Rental Repair Program's procedures for damage assessments as specified in Section 3.2.
-The DRV is to be included in the Damage Assessor's report on the property and should contain a line-item-by-line-item estimate of the repairs completed.
-The calculation quantifies materials and labor necessary for completed repairs in the same manner that the ECR provides for repairs necessary for the rehabilitation of the property.

-The DRV and ECR are based upon standard grade materials priced in accordance with Xactimate software, which collects costs for materials, labor, and equipment in the area in order to arrive at an accurate estimate of repairs.
+As a result of the initial damage inspection, the Damage Assessor (DA) will produce the Damage Repair Verification (DRV), which estimates the amount of repairs previously completed to the rental property.
+Damage Repair Verifications are conducted in accordance with the Rental Repair Reimbursement Program's procedures for Damage Repair Verifications as specified in Section 3.2.
+The DRV is to be included in the Damage Assessor's report on the property and should contain a line-item-pby-line-item estimate of the repairs completed.
+The calculation quantifies materials and labor necessary for completed repairs.
+The DRV is based upon standard grade materials priced in accordance with Xactimate software, which collects costs for materials, labor, and equipment in the area in order to arrive at an accurate estimate of repairs.